Library Instruction--Teaching Information Literacy

 Library Instruction in CAS Disciplines

-In 2011-2012, Watzek Librarians taught approximately 60 curriculum-integrated library instruction sessions for courses across CAS departments and programs, such as AES.
+In a typical year, Watzek Librarians teach about 130 library instruction sessions for courses across CAS departments and programs, such as AES.
 Instruction is tailored to the information need(s) of the students and may include specialized training related to the use of Watzek print, electronic, visual or special collections.
 Please contact your librarian liaison or Kate Rubick, Instruction Services Librarian, to schedule a session for your class.
 You may also want to ask colleagues and/or your chair which courses in your department or program regularly utilize library instruction services.

 Library Instruction in the Graduate School of Education and Counseling

-In 2011-2012, Watzek Librarians taught approximately 15 curriculum-integrated library instruction sessions for courses in the graduate schools.
+In a typical year, Watzek Librarians teach about 10 library instruction sessions for courses in the graduate school.
 Some sessions are general introductions, e.g. reseach tools in psychology; while others are specialized, e.g. childrens' literature at Watzek.
-Please contact Elaine Hirsch for library instruction in Educational Leadership, School Counseling, and Teacher Education and Joanna Haney for library instruction in Counseling Psychology.
+Please contact Elaine Hirsch for library instruction in Educational Leadership, School Counseling, and Teacher Education and Kate Rubick for library instruction in Counseling Psychology.

 We may teach your students for only fifty minutes, but we are committed to making that time as useful for them and for you as it can possibly be.
 When you schedule a session with us, know that we will work carefully with you as we prepare both the subject content and the pedagogical methods to be employed in the class.
 These sessions are customized and vary greatly in content and methods used, but may include: